nebari-dev/nebari-docs/docs/docs/faq.md

 ## How do I clean up old environment builds in conda-store?

 You may find that the pods hosting your environment get full over time, prompting you to clear them out.
-You can delete environments completely (including all builds of the environment) in the conda-store UI.
+As an admin, you can delete environments completely (including all builds of the environment) in the conda-store UI.
 Go to the environment, click `Edit` and then click `Delete`.

 If you'd like to retain the latest version of an environment and only remove specific builds, you'll need to navigate to the conda-store admin page located at `<nebari-domain/conda-store/admin>`.
 Click on the environment you'd like to clean up.
 At the bottom of the page, there is a list of each environment build, each with it's own "delete" button.